dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 Although `azd` generated some essential template files for you, the project still needs a GitHub Actions workflow file to support provisioning and deployments using CI/CD.

-1. Create an empty `.github` folder at the root of your project. `azd` uses this directory by default to discover GitHub Actions workflow files.
+1. Create an empty _.github_ folder at the root of your project. `azd` uses this directory by default to discover GitHub Actions workflow files.

-1. Inside the new `.github` folder, create another folder called `workflows`.
+1. Inside the new _.github_ folder, create another folder called _workflows_ (you'll end up with _.github/workflows_).

-1. Add a new GitHub Actions workflow file into the new folder named `azure-dev.yaml`.
+1. Add a new GitHub Actions workflow file into the new folder named _azure-dev.yml_.
 The `azd` starter template provides a [Sample GitHub Actions workflow file](https://github.com/Azure-Samples/azd-starter-bicep/blob/main/.github/workflows/azure-dev.yml) that you can copy into your project.

 1. Update the sample GitHub Actions workflow to include a step to install the .NET Aspire workload.
 This ensures the .NET Aspire tooling and commands are available to the job running your GitHub Actions.
 The completed workflow file should match the following: